- Startups revolutionizing the FinTech sector

 But it probably won’t replace banks.
 One reason is that clients have a far higher level of trust and loyalty to banks and other well-established financial institutions, which has frequently been developed over many years.

-Additionally, cooperation between conventional banks and fintech firms is very popular in the financial sector.
-While the fintech companies expand their customer base and acquire access to an existing customer base, the banks gain technology and new ways to deliver services.
+Additionally, cooperation between conventional banks and FinTech firms is very popular in the financial sector.
+Through strategic partnerships facilitated by IT consulting services, FinTech companies expand their customer base.

 A. If you are planning to build a fintech company, below are the key steps that you need to consider for getting started –